 ENG298 (Liberal Arts) Special Topics in English 3 hrs.
 3 crs.
 A selected topic in English studies.
 This course may be repeated for no more than 6 credits if different topics are studied.
 The topic varies with each offering.
 Preq: ENG 125.
-Coreq: ENG 126.
+Coreq: ENG 126 or ENG 200.
 This course may be repeated for no more than 6 credits if different topics are studied.
 This is a Writing Intensive course

 ENG301 (Liberal Arts) The Old Testament 3 hrs.
 3 crs.
 The Old Testament as literature; its cultural relation to biblical times and its impact on the subsequent literature of the Judeo-Christian world.
-Preq: ENG 126.
+Preq: ENG 126 or ENG 200.

 ENG302 (Liberal Arts) The New Testament and the Apocrypha 3 hrs.
 3 crs.
 The New Testament and the Apocrypha as literature; their cultural relation to biblical times and their impact on the subsequent literature of the Judeo-Christian world.
-Preq: ENG 126.
+Preq: ENG 126 or ENG 200.

-ENG311 (Liberal Arts) Literary Studies 3 hrs.
+ENG311 (Liberal Arts) Critical Studies in English 3 hrs.
 3 crs.
-A variety of reading approaches and critical theories applied to the study of literarture.
-Preq: ENG 126, ENG 202.
-Not open to students with credit for ENG 210.
+ENG356 (Liberal Arts) Studies in a Literary Genre or Movement A variety of theoretical approaches and methodologies applied to the critical study of texts, including, but not limited to poetry, fiction, essays and film.
+Preq: ENG 202 or ENG 200.

 ENG318 (Liberal Arts) Shakespeare: The Major Works 3 hrs.
 3 crs.
 Selected reading of the major plays and poems.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.

 ENG328 (Liberal Arts) Medieval and Renaissance Literature 3 hrs.
 3 crs.
 Prose, poetry and drama of the Middle Ages and the English Renaissance, including such major figures as Chaucer, Shakespeare, Donne and Milton.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.

 ENG333 (Liberal Arts) Restoration and Eighteenth-Century Literature 3 hrs.
 3 crs.
 Prose, poetry and drama from 1660 through the 18th century, including such major figures as Congreve, Swift, Pope, Fielding and Johnson.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.

 ENG343 (Liberal Arts) The Romantic Period in England 3 hrs.
 3 crs.
 Literature of the 19th-century English Romantic movement with emphasis on poetry, including such major figures as Coleridge, Wordsworth, Byron, Shelly and Keats.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.

 ENG344 (Liberal Arts) Victorian Literature 3 hrs.
 3 crs.
 Literature of Victorian England; emphasis on poetry and the novel, including such major figures as Browning, Tennyson, the Brontes, Dickens, Eliot and Hardy.
-Preq: ENG 126.
+Preq: ENG 126 or ENG 200.

 ENG345 (Liberal Arts) Twentieth-Century British Literature 3 hrs.
 3 crs.
 Major authors and movements in British Literature of the 20th century.
-Preq: ENG 126.
+Preq: ENG 126 or ENG 200.

 ENG350 (Liberal Arts) American Voices and Visions I 3 hrs.
 3 crs.
 Literature of America from the Colonial Period through the Civil War.
-Preq: ENG 126.
+Preq: ENG 126 or ENG 200.

 ENG351 (Liberal Arts) American Romanticism 3 hrs.
 3 crs.
 Historical, social and cultural contexts of American literary romanticism from 1820-1865, including such major figures as Emerson, Thoreau, Fuller, Douglass, Poe, Whitman and Melville.
-Preq: ENG 200.
+Preq: ENG 126 or ENG 200.

 ENG352 (Liberal Arts) American Voices and Visions II 3 hrs.
 3 crs.
 Literature of America from the Post Civil War Period through World War II.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.

-ENG353 (Liberal Arts) Nineteenth-Century American Literature 3 hrs.
+ENG353 (Liberal Arts) Nineteenth-Century American Literature

+3 hrs.
 3 crs.
 Development of American literature in the 19th Century, focusing on poetry, fiction, autobiography, and essays written by major figures such as Emerson, Douglass, Dickinson, Whitman, Alcott, Jacobs, and Twain.
-Preq: ENG126
+Preq: ENG 126 or ENG 200.

 ENG355 (Liberal Arts) Twentieth-Century American Literature 3 hrs.
 3 crs.
 Major 20th century American authors and poets, their historical, social and cultural contexts.
-Preq: ENG 126.
+Preg: ENG 126 or ENG 200.